• Skip to primary navigation

 Who Can Follow the Military Diet?

-The Military Diet plan is designed to anyone who wants to enjoy a quick fix of their weight in just a short period.
-But, a low-calorie diet plan isn’t recommended for people suffering from hypertension, high cholesterol, heart disease and diabetes.
+The Military Diet plan is designed for anyone who wants to enjoy a quick fix of their weight in just a short period.
+Due to its restrictive nature and low-calorie intake, it is generally not recommended for individuals with certain health conditions, such as diabetes, heart disease, or eating disorders.
+Additionally, pregnant or breastfeeding women should avoid this diet.

 3 Day Diet Menu Plan